Orlando Pirates news: Thembinkosi Lorch eyes Player of the Season award | Goal.com

 Lorch, 25, has scored 10 goals in 30 matches across all competitions while grabbing four assists in the process.

-He is expected to further inspire Pirates to many wins in the remaining matches of the season, especially with two titles - the PSL and Caf Champions League still on offer for them.
+He is expected to further inspire Pirates to many wins in the remaining matches of the season, especially with two titles - the PSL and Caf Champions League still on offer.

 His coach, Micho Sredojevic, downplayed Lorch as a strong candidate for the PSL award, but he expects him to continue improving whenever he's given a chance to represent the club.